theatlasroom/tidbits/react.md

 ## contextTypes
 * mechanism for passing data around to components
 * the components below the root dont get access automatically to a context, they must specify the items they are interested in using the `contextTypes` object
-* not great for domain related modles, they couple your code to the domain
+* not great for domain related models, they couple your code to the domain
 * Some use cases include:
   - current user model
   - event bus